Slightly Deranged Golf

 - The robot itself is allowed to (accidentally) enter hazard areas without penalty.

-- A penalty of 150 seconds will be used instead of the run time should the robot fail to get the ball into the hole.
+- A penalty of 150 seconds will be used instead of the run time should the robot fail to get the ball into the hole or should time expire.